First Impressions of the Olympus E-PL5

 * * *

 It is tough to say after only one day of shooting, but I’m feeling extremely happy with the E-PL5 and the Panasonic lenses.
 So far, it looks like I made the right choice for the best compact, mid-priced, Micro 4/3 camera.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.